 Set up parental controls on Google Assistant devices

-You can control some of the features your child can use and content they can access on speakers, Smart Displays, and Smart Clocks with Google Assistant parental controls.
+You can control some of the features your child can use and content they can access on most Assistant-enabled Android mobile devices with parental controls.
 If you have more than one child, you can set up different parental controls for each child.
+Learn more about how to manage or temporarily turn off Google Assistant.

-Important: This feature is only available in the US and English.
+Important: This feature is only available in some countries and languages.

 With parental controls, you can: